paigesk/Sagebrush_HMG/README.md

 			- supporting_table_4.csv: Curated lexicon file found in doi:
 		- NEWPLACE_Output/: Contains the output files from the NewPLACE database after entering the promoter sequences into the database and converting into csv files 						with the following column names:
 							Factor_or_Site_Name, Loc_Start, Strand, Signal_Sequence, SITE_#
-		- Random_Forest/: Violin plots and statistical results from random forest analysis will be output here.
 		- Sequences/: Promoter and gene sequences extracted from the scaffold fasta files will be output here.